dmi3/fish/README.md

 * Human readable sizes for `df`, `du`, `free` (i.e. Mb, Gb etc)
 * `fs` command to show free space on physical drives
 * `disks` command to List disks
+  - Clearly shows which disks are mounted temporary
+  - I always run this command before `dd` sd-card, to make 100% sure not to override system partition
 * `partitions` command to list partitions
 * `sizeof` command to show size of file or directory
 * `connect` command Connect to wifi from terminal